DuckDuckPig/CH-QUACK/FinalPipeline/README.md

   - Setting `alpha[i] = -1` will result in the seeding function ignoring channel `i` when seeding.
 The final seed will be the union of all seeds produced.
 The channel with the HMI magnetogram should therefore be set to -1.
 - As written, this code will perform 50 EUV-only iterations of ACWE to enlarge regions of the initial seed in order to filter out filament regions.
 The number of EUV-only iterations can be changed by adjusting the variable `switch` located in the `Key Variable` cell.
 - Like the scripts in [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE): "The script will assume that the data are organized by CR, with a sub directory for each record time in the `.csv` file in the `DownloadLists` subfolder within the `DatasetTools` directory.
 Both `DownloadByRotation.py` and `RebuildDataset.py` will organize the dataset appropriately."

+The file `Extensions/ISWAT/Standard/runACWEunipolarityISWAT.py` is a version of `Standard/runACWEunipolarity.py` that has been modified to accpet the preprocessed `.save` files provide by [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
+Please note:
+- The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories.
+- As written, this code will perform 50 EUV-only iterations of ACWE to enlarge regions of the initial seed in order to filter out filament regions.
+The number of EUV-only iterations can be changed by adjusting the variable `switch` located in the `Key Variable` cell.

 ## Additional Tools
 The file `FinalPipeline/Standard/SanityCheck.py` was used to verify that `FinalPipeline/Standard/runACWEunipolarity.py` operates correctly by comparing it to `HMI_Experiments/TestSeedingMethods/runACWEmixProcessUnipolarity.py`